NorthernLight1/N.EntityFrameworkCore.Extensions/README.md

 ## Options
   **Transaction**

-  When using any of the following bulk data operations (BulkDelete, BulkInsert, BulkMerge, BulkSync, BulkUpdate, DeleteFromQuery, InsertFromQuery), if an external transaction exists, then it will be utilized.
+  When using any of the following bulk data operations (BulkDelete, BulkInsert, BulkMerge, BulkSaveChanges, BulkSync, BulkUpdate, DeleteFromQuery, InsertFromQuery), if an external transaction exists, then it will be utilized.

    ```
   var dbcontext = new MyDbContext();